DerwenAI/bwyd/README.md

 Process defines the "art" of cooking.
-In practice, `Closure` objects allow for team collaboration and planning within in a professional kitchen work environment.
+In practice, `Closure` objects allow for team collaboration and planning within a professional kitchen work environment.

 ### `Observable`